Building the right tech stack is key

 That October workshop didn't happen because I executed a networking strategy.
 It happened because I'd spent a decade maintaining a genuine professional relationship with someone I respected.
 The business value was a byproduct, not the goal.

-Understanding how to leverage your professional network is just one piece of building a sustainable coaching business.
-If you're ready to move from scattered relationship-building to strategic business growth, join me for an upcoming Strategy for Scale workshop.
+Understanding how to leverage your professional network is one piece of building a sustainable coaching business.
+Strategy for Scale™ is a one-day intensive workshop for coaches ready to move from scattered relationship-building to strategic business growth — covering positioning, pricing, pipeline management, and capacity planning.

 .png)